Showing posts with label harvey road. Show all posts

 Picture from April 2019 by author.

-The distinctive shape of this building is recognizable as a former Circuit City, which was built in 1995.
+The distinctive shape of this building (1003 Harvey) is recognizable as a former Circuit City, which opened in College Station store in August 1995, and much like its other locations in Texas were often deliberately located near (but never in) shopping malls.
 I maybe went into Circuit City once or twice in this location, but I do remember it as a dimly-lit place with computers on display (typical of Circuit City, and that was their gimmick, for the darker lighting to better show off computers and televisions), and nothing like Best Buy, which was brighter and better organized.

 Wednesday, December 4, 2013